marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 <p class="caption">(\#fig:grid-manipulate)Using **grid** to add a color key to an existing **lattice** plot object.</p>
 </div>

 Not too complicated, is it?
-And, in comparison to the `ggplot2` version, we are utilizing the available space a bit more efficiently.
-Though, obviously, we could also manipulate the `ggplot2` density scatter plot (or any other plot) in a similar manner.

-I hope it became clear just how useful `grid` can be and how it provides us with tools which enable us to produce individual graphics that satisfy our needs.
+And, in comparison to the **ggplot2** version, we are utilizing the available space a bit more efficiently.
+Though, obviously, we could also manipulate the **ggplot2** density scatter plot (or any other plot) in a similar manner.
+In general, we hope that it has become clear just how useful **grid** can be and how it provides us with tools which enable us to produce individual graphics that satisfy our needs.

-So far, we have put our efforts into plot creation.
-I think, by now, we have a few tools handy to achieve what we want, so let's see how we can save our graphics to our hard drive.
+So far, we have put our efforts into plot creation and learned about a variety of tools that can help us achieve what we want.
+As a next logical step, let's see how we can save our graphics to our hard drive.

 <!--chapter:end:03-data-manipulation.Rmd-->